-Alameda Park (suggested timetable: 3:30-5pm.)
-After lunch, we continue along the streets of Franco and Villar towards the Alameda Park for about ten minutes.
-We can take a leisurely stroll around its stately tree-lined paths, and look at the fountains, sculptures and buildings (Santa Susana chapel, music pavilion, dovecote…).
-As we are fairly high up, we also have an outstanding view over the city.
-The park is connected to the gardens of the university campus by a flight of steps, so let’s go and take a look.
-A route around the city (suggested timetable: 5-6pm.)
-We return to the centre, but along an alternative route so as to pass in front of the Geography and History Faculty, the San Fiz de Solivi churchand the building which houses the Mercado de Abastos, or general produce market.
-We continue on along towards the Bonaval park in order to visit two of the city's museums.
-On our way we pass the San Agustín Convent, the Santa María del Camino church and the El Camino gateway.
-SUGGESTION The Market opens in the mornings, and the busiest days are Thursday and Saturday.
+Alameda Park (suggested timetable: 3:30-5 pm.)
+After lunch, continue along the streets of Franco and Villar towards the Alameda Park for about ten minutes.
+You can take a leisurely stroll around its stately tree-lined paths, and look at the fountains, sculptures and buildings (Santa Susana chapel, the music pavilion, the dovecote…).
+As you'll be fairly high up, you'll also have an outstanding view over the city.
+The park is connected to the gardens of the university campus by a flight of steps, so why not go and take a look?
+A route around the city (suggested timetable: 5-6 pm.)
+Now go back to the centre, but along an alternative route so as to pass in front of the Geography and History Faculty, the San Fiz de Solivi churchand the building which houses the Mercado de Abastos, or general produce market.
+Continue on along towards the Bonaval park in order to visit two of the city's museums.
+On your way you'll pass the San Agustín Convent, the Santa María del Camino church and the El Camino gateway.
+Museum of the Galician People and the Galician Contemporary Art Centre (suggested timetable: 6-7:45 pm.)
+You can now visit the site formed by the Church and Convent of Santo Domingo de Bonaval, which also houses the Museum of the Galician People.
+The most curious feature is the triple spiral staircase which leads to the different floors of the building, and makes a good subject for a photo.
+Now, it's time to change styles and go to the Galician Contemporary Art Centre next door.
+This building is modern both inside and out, and was designed by the eminent architect Álvaro Siza.
+SUGGESTION The Mercado de Abastos market opens in the mornings, and the busiest days are Thursday and Saturday.
 If you are planning to stay any longer in Santiago, it is well worth a visit.
-You will find all kinds of fresh foods, typical products, cured sausages and meats, flowers, fabrics… And notice the vendors who set up outside the market: they are usually women from nearby towns who come to sell what they have grown in their vegetable gardens.
-Museum of the Galician People and the Galician Contemporary Art Centre (suggested timetable: 6-7:45pm.)
-We enter the site formed by the Church and Convent of Santo Domingo de Bonaval, which also houses the Museum of the Galician People.
-The most curious feature is the triple spiral staircase which leads to the different floors of the building, and definitely makes a good subject for a photo.
-Then we change styles and go to the Galician Contemporary Art Centre next door.
-This building is modern both inside and out, and was designed by the eminent architect Álvaro Siza.
+You'll find all kinds of fresh foods, typical products, cured sausages and meats, flowers, fabrics… And notice the vendors who set up outside the market: they're usually women from nearby towns who come to sell their home-grown produce from their vegetable gardens.

 We leave the museums behind and return to the Cathedral.
 The idea is to see it illuminated by night, and will take no more than 20 minutes.
 We go through the Puerta del Camino gateway, the Plaza de Cervantes square and the Calle de la Azabachería until we come to San Martín Pinario.
 We spend some time in the Plaza del Obradoiro taking in the impressive sight of the illuminated buildings arranged all around the square: the Cathedral, the Reyes Católicos Parador, the Rajoy Palace and the College of San Jerónimo.
 We deserve a hearty dinner after our day out, so let's find a restaurant where we can enjoy a delicious dish of shellfish, fish, or rice.
-After dinner, what about a little music while we have a drink?
+After dinner, what about a little music while you have a drink?
 In the area around the historic centre there are several bars and pubs which offer an inviting atmosphere and décor.